alexfernandez/alexfernandez.github.io/2017/origins-language.md

 is a testimony that they were probably developed separately.
 This is only possible if they happened after _Homo Sapiens_ left Africa, around 70–50 kya.
-After that point these mechanisms developed regionally.
+After that point each region may have developed their own extensions to monosyllables.
 It is interesting to note that tonal languages have developed mostly [in Africa and Southern Asia](http://wals.info/feature/13A#2/19.3/152.9), while more complex syllable structures are more abundant